 Wells is one of only a handful of colleges and universities to offer formal educational programs in sustainability.
-You can pursue an Bachelor of Arts in Sustainability or you can minor in either Sustainability or Sustainable Food Systems, or Sustainable Business.
+You can pursue a Bachelor of Arts in Sustainability or you can minor in Sustainability, Sustainable Food Systems, or Sustainable Business.
 Each sustainability-related minor can be attached to any major program.

 Learn more about the requirements for each of these academic programs:

 In addition, many Wells faculty are embedding sustainability content into their classes across disciplines, helping students best understand the linkages between the three domains of sustainability: environmental, social, and economic.
-Our 2017 review of the academic catalog found that more than 20% of Wells College courses either focus on sustainability or include significant content about sustainability, and these courses are offered within every academic program.
+Our 2023 review of the academic catalog found that more than 28% of Wells College courses either focus on sustainability or include significant content about sustainability, and these courses are offered within most academic programs.

 Experiential learning is a hallmark of the Wells College academic experience, and there are several ways in which students can “learn by doing” related to sustainability.